crispgm/olympia/README.md

-# Omdify
+# Olympia

-Omdify is a tool which hacks on Olympus OM-D in Wi-Fi mode, inspired by [stv0g/libqt-omd](https://github.com/stv0g/libqt-omd).
+Olympia is a tool which hacks on Olympus OM-D in Wi-Fi mode, inspired by [stv0g/libqt-omd](https://github.com/stv0g/libqt-omd).

 # Introduction

-Omdify provides a web-based UI to get photos managed between local and the camera.
+Olympia provides a web-based UI to get photos managed between local and the camera.

 # Installation